github/opensource.guide/overviews/socialize/index.md

 <a id="celebrate" title="Celebrate" class="toc-item"></a>
 # Celebrate

 Congratulations!
 You are quite the socialite.
-Check out some of these next steps
+Check out some of these next steps:

 - [Getting your project on GitHub] [2]
 - [Fork A Repository] [3]